 My mentors inspired me to be a leader as well.
 I would eventually share my own knowledge and lead as people began to look up to me.
 This began with skateboarding within my community, then teaching skateboarding as a camp counselor, and would later manifest itself in many of my other pursuits.
 This teaching process helped me realize that I loved the process of helping others learn and improve.

 My passion for design started after taking a web design class in high school.
-I began to really like web design so I entered some extracurricular competitions, and I eventually ended up winning a couple 1st place local and regional competitions.
+I began to really like the web design class, so I entered some extracurricular competitions, and I eventually ended up winning a couple 1st place local and regional competitions.

 During and after the Project 365, other artists who were seeking help began asking me questions about lettering.
 Naturally, I was drawn towards helping these individuals through my work.
-As a result, I started my weekly blog where I share my experiences and things I’ve learned in regard to lettering, design, and creativity.
+As a result, I started my blog where I share my experiences and things I’ve learned in regard to lettering, design, and creativity.